-The proposed Project is located approximately 155 feet from the San Diego Northern Railroad (SDNR) consisting of Sprinter service operated by the NCTD.
+The proposed Project property line is located approximately 42 feet from the centerline of the San Diego Northern Railroad (SDNR) consisting of Sprinter service operated by the NCTD.
 According to the City of San Marcos General Plan Noise Element, the 65 dBA CNEL noise contour from the rail activity, with no shielding, is located 130 feet from the centerline of the railroad.